Blender to STLHow to UseFile InformationFile FeaturesHow it Works3D PrintingFAQOther Blender ToolsLatest News

 Description

-BLEND Notes
+Blender Notes

-If your BLEND file contains texture files and other texture related data, these will be included in the conversion process.
+If your BLEND file contains texture files and other texture-related data, these will be included in the conversion process.

 Supported Features